We've moved. Please contact for details

 Anti-fatigue lenses are basically enhanced single vision lenses with a small boost of magnification in the lower portion.
 This ‘boost zone’ helps reduce the effort your eyes need to maintain focus during close-up tasks like reading or using a phone.
 Think of them as a subtle helping hand for your eyes, especially if you’re not yet ready for varifocals (progressive) lenses.

-At Banton Frameworks, we now offer Essilor’s Eyezen™ lenses, one of the most advanced types of anti-fatigue lenses available.
+At Banton Frameworks, we now offer Essilor’s Eyezen™ Boost lenses, one of the most advanced types of anti-fatigue lenses available.

 Let’s take a closer look at anti-fatigue lenses and how they can help more than just your single visions.